Showing posts sorted by relevance for query our glory. Sort by date Show all posts

 we shall be like him, because we shall see him as he is (i.e. in all His glory).

 Mar 12:29 Jesus answered, "The most important is, 'Hear, O Israel: The Lord our God, the Lord is one.
 30 And you shall love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.'
-31 The second is this: 'You shall love your neighbor as yourself.'
+31 The second is this: 'You shall love your neighbour as yourself.'
 There is no other commandment greater than these."

 For more on what God is like and how we are like him click here and here.